secretsauceai/secret_sauce_ai/README.md

 ## More information
 For more information, check out the detailed [program overview](https://github.com/secretsauceai/secret_sauce_ai/wiki) on the wiki.

-To follow general progress on projects and open questions the community is working on have a look at the [program board](https://github.com/secretsauceai/secret_sauce_ai/projects/1).
+You can also go straight to [Secret Sauce AI Program Board](https://github.com/secretsauceai/secret_sauce_ai/projects/1) to check out the status of issues in the projects as well as open questions the community is working on.